vasavi168/docs/v2/smpp-gateway.md

 The client application should connect with the interface_version field set to 0x34 (52 decimal), if it is using SMPP v3.4, otherwise the Platformassumes that the application uses SMPP v3.3.

 **enquire_link:** The application should issue an enquire_link every minute.
 This will ensure the link stays active even when it is not in use.
-The RouteMobile Messaging Platform will automatically disconnect any link which is inactive for more than 5mins.
+The Messaging Platform will automatically disconnect any link which is inactive for more than 5mins.

 ## Submitting Messages